 Map Skills for Kids

 MapQuest was the beginning of the end, am I right?
 Mapping programs and now GPS made map reading seem ancient and outdated.
 But there are still a lot of very important skills kids can learn from map reading.

-The basics of reading a map include topics such as the four cardinal directions (North, South, East, and West), how to read a legend, identifying the symbols on a map, understanding the grid system, and how to use a compass.
+The basics of reading a map include topics such as the four cardinal directions (North, South, East, and West), how to read a legend, identifying the symbols on a map, understanding coordinates, and how to use a compass.

-But map reading for kids also helps them learn spatial awareness and reasoning skills and how to make sense of the world around them.
+But map reading and map skills for kids also helps them learn spatial awareness and reasoning and how to make sense of the world around them.
 Understanding directions and where things are on a map will help them navigate their surroundings whether that be in their local community or out in the wilderness.